nanopb/nanopb/docs/index.rst

 **Limitations**

-#) User must provide callbacks when decoding arrays or strings without maximum size.
-Malloc support could be added as a separate module.
 #) Some speed has been sacrificed for code size.
 #) Encoding is focused on writing to streams.
 For memory buffers only it could be made more efficient.
 #) The deprecated Protocol Buffers feature called "groups" is not supported.